|Shaq and LeBron in a twat-off|

 Michael Finley – Finley started 77 games in 2008/09, but it was last year, the year in which he turned 37, that he finally jumped the shark.
 He shot the three pointer well for the Celtics, yet was bad for the Spurs, and put up career lows across the board.
 There’s not much left to Finley now, and none of it is coming back.

-Keith Bogans - This season, San Antonio wanted Keith Bogans to be a wing defender/shooter, in the mold of Bruce Bowen and Ime Udoka before him.
-Truth be told, even with 50 starts, he wasn't very good at it.
-He wouldn't be very good at it on any team, either; however, he remains a slightly-better-than-nothing option.
-I just don't think 50 starts is getting it done.
-(And anyway, is he really that good of a defender, or has he just built up a reputation as one because his offense is so mediocre?
-He's all right at defense, but that's it.)
+Keith Bogans – This season, San Antonio wanted Keith Bogans to be a wing defender/shooter, in the mold of Bruce Bowen and Ime Udoka before him.
+Truth be told, even with 50 starts, he wasn’t very good at it.
+He wouldn’t be very good at it on any team, either; however, he remains a slightly-better-than-nothing option.
+I just don’t think 50 starts is getting it done.
+(And anyway, is he really that good of a defender, or has he just built up a reputation as one because his offence is so mediocre?
+He’s all right at defence, but that’s it.)

-Jeremy Richardson - An athlete with a jumpshot who has an outside chance of playing for every team in the league before he dies.
-Let's make it happen.
+Jeremy Richardson – An athlete with a jump shot who has an outside chance of playing for every team in the league before he dies.
+Let’s make it happen.

 Cartier Martin – Martin is a restricted free agent of the Wizards, and is expected to return, despite the re-signing of Josh Howard today.
 He played 8 games with the Wizards to end last season, and even though he is currently not under contract to the team, they do have a qualifying offer extended to him.
 Martin started last in Italy, had a dreadful time, went to the D-League, averaged 21/5, and then got back into the NBA.
 In his 8 games for Washington, Martin scored 6.4 points per game on 38% shooting, and is a valid candidate to provide some wing depth next season.
 If things aren’t as horrific as last year, he might not need to play so much.